(This post offers assorted notes on the philosophy of time, time travel and related.)

 Time travel is often used in fiction.
 Often it’s pure science fantasy for fun and games, but other times is a metaphor or a device to delve into the human condition and psyche.
 Picasso said “Art is a lie that shows us the truth.”
-Similarly time travel in fiction is a lie, but it reveals much about humans, including their psychology and hopes and inner dreams and aches and yearnings.
+Similarly, time travel in fiction is a lie, but it reveals much about humans, including their psychology and hopes and inner dreams and aches and yearnings.

 Charles Dickens’ A Christmas Carol involves back and forth time travel, but the scenes are more visions with Scrooge only shown scenes.
 He watches them impassively from the outside.
 He is shown the past, as one would be shown the past through pictures or a diary or stories told others.
 The future scenes can simply be credible predictions.
-This time travel is metaphorical device, a symbol of memory and contemplation and how self awareness can change our future.
+This time travel is a metaphorical device, a symbol of memory and contemplation and how self-awareness can change our future.
 Notice that his visions/contemplations of the past (and future) change his actions and, it would seem, his future.

 Mark Twain’s A Connecticut Yankee in King Arthur’s Court is an early story about time travel, involving moving back in time and show how changes in the past change the future.
-However, the story is couched in the fact that the protagonist has been hit in the head and is unconscious and the it is very much possible that the time travel story is nothing more than his brain damaged dream.
+However, the story is couched in the fact that the protagonist has been hit in the head and is unconscious and that it is very much possible that the time travel story is nothing more than his brain damaged dream.

 To me, Stanley Kubrick’s movie The Shinning is a particularly interesting story about time travel.
-In the movie the family is staying over winter at an isolated hotel and the little boy, Danny, has psychic visions of the past and future.
-The black cook Halerann has the same secret psychic ability and recognizes it the Danny.
-Haleran explains to Danny that they don’t see the past and future but traces of it.
+In the movie, the family is staying over winter at an isolated hotel and the little boy, Danny, has psychic visions of the past and future.
+The black cook Hallorann has the same secret psychic ability and recognizes it the Danny.
+Hallorann explains to Danny that they don’t see the past and future but traces of it.
 He says, “Well, you know … when something happens, it can leave a trace of itself behind.
 Say like, if someone burns toast.
 Well, maybe things that happen leave other kinds of traces behind.
 Not things that anyone can notice, but things that people who “shine” can see.
 Just like they can see things that haven’t happened yet.”
 They aren’t so much traveling through time as seeing artifacts and mementos left behind.
 As shiners, they have better abilities to see the details that are there but others miss.

 The movie is even more complex and ambiguous in that the movie involves numerous geographical and narrative impossibilities.
 Some believe the entire story is the dream of Danny’s mentally ill dad played Jack Nicholson.
 They believe the movie is really about mental illness.

 It’s also notable that it is debatable that Danny’s visions of impending horror and violence are accurate, or any more accurate and detailed than anyone normal person’s intuitions.
 His father knew there had been a years earlier horrible murder at the hotel, perhaps information Danny got, and Danny’s premonitions of violence may have been insights into his dad’s volatile nature.
 It is alluded to that his dad had previously done something violent to Danny.
-The premenitions may be similar to anyone’s bad dreams based on unsettling experiences and insight.
+The premonitions may be similar to anyone’s bad dreams based on unsettling experiences and insight.
 Further, Danny and his mother escape their homicidal dad.
 His attempt at murder of his wife and son never materialize.
 The ‘Redrum’ never happens.

 The movie involves riddles within riddles